ihmeuw/vivarium_research/docs/source/intervention_models/lipid_based_nutrient_supplements/index.rst

 There are various SQ-LNS coverage algorithms that may be desired under differing scenarios.
 They include:

-- **Universal coverage:** All covered simulants begin recive effects starting at six months of age.
+- **Universal coverage:** All covered simulants recive effects starting at six months of age.
 - **Targeted to AM treatment:** Covered simulants who transition from MAM or SAM to mild wasting will receive intervention effects starting at that timestep.
 - **Targeted to mild wasting:** Covered simulants who are initialized into or transition into the mild wasting state will receive intervention effects starting at that timestep.